cameronengineer/blog/content/posts/26-10-24-github-survey-salary.md

 description: Analysis of 2024 Stack Overflow Developer Survey data.
 tldr: Learn Cloud, Kuberneties and AWS skills.
 draft: false
-date: "2024-10-26"
+date: "2024-10-25"
-lastmod: 2024-10-26"
+lastmod: 2024-10-25"
 tags:
   - engineering
-toc: false
+toc: true
 ---

 ## Method

 I've got a particular interest in professional skill development.
 Soft skills are timeless and an area that should always be worked on.
 Whats less timeless are technology skills; with the technology landscape rapidly evolving, practitioners must continuously review and develop their skills to stay competitive.

-To find out some of the skills worth focusing on, I have undertaken an analysis of the 2024 Stack Overflow Developer Survey dataset.
-This dataset is built from anonymous volunteered survey results covering the respondents' education, total compensation, and use of programming languages and frameworks.
+To discover out some of the skills worth focusing on, I have undertaken an analysis of the 2024 Stack Overflow Developer Survey dataset.
+This dataset is built from anonymous volunteered survey results covering the respondents' education, total compensation, years of experiance, and use of programming languages and frameworks.

 A partial correlation was conducted to explore the relationship between these factors and compensation.
 The output of the correlational analysis provided a correlation for each factor, with only factors with p-values above 0.05 being considered statistically significant.